fennel-ai/client/docs/pages/concepts/branch.md

 talk to this branch if not explicitly specified.
 The only thing special about this branch is that it can not be deleted - outside of that, it's just a regular branch.
-All branches are equally suitable to be used in any production or experimetal setting.
+All branches are equally suitable to be used in any production or experimental setting.

 ## Branch Cloning
 In addition to creating new empty branches via `init_branch` method on the client, Fennel also supports cloning an existing branch.
 The new cloned branch gets an independent copy of all the datasets/featuresets in the original branch.
-After the clone, the datasets/featuresets in the new branch can be modified arbitrarily without influcing the original branch.
+After the clone, the datasets/featuresets in the new branch can be modified arbitrarily without influencing the original branch.

 <pre snippet="concepts/branch#clone" message="Cloning branch1 into a new branch branch2">
 </pre>